 How do I get my tickets? details

 Tickets to our digital concerts are sent by email, in most cases as a link and password.
-If you buy in advance, you’ll get your link and password two days before the concert in your information email.
-But don’t worry if you buy last minute!
-We’ll also include the link and password in your order confirmation (your receipt) in the hours leading up to a concert.
+We’ll also include the link and password in your order confirmation (your receipt) so you’ll have it right away.

 How long can I watch a concert for? details